Digital Nomad Life in Saudi Arabia

 What are the pros and cons of living in Saudi Arabia?

 "I've been living in Saudi Arabia for 4 years now, in overall is very good experience, my husband and I work for Interval Plus Crossfit, the company is very responsable, we got a very good offer including housing, transportation, health insurance...
 Saudi people is super welcoming, they will take care of you when you come here.
 We had the change to make some road trips and the roads are in very good conditions, many new heritage places to discover.
-I will recommend to anybody to come here to enjoy and embrace the culture," remarked one member in Jeddah.
+I will recommend to anybody to come here to enjoy and embrace the culture," explained one digital nomad living in Jeddah, Saudi Arabia.

 Get Quote